Best running headphones 2024: stay in the zone with these sweatproof picks

 Looking for the ultimate workout companions?
 Look no further than our list of the best running headphones.
 These specialised audio gadgets aren't just for the track; they're your trusty sidekicks for gym sessions, sports, and any other sweat-inducing activity you throw at them.

-Running headphones boast features like sweatproof and durable designs, long-lasting battery life, quick charging capabilities, and a snug fit to keep them in place no matter how fast you're pounding the pavement.
+Running headphones boast features like sweatproof and durable designs, long-lasting battery life, quick charging capabilities, and a snug fit that keeps them in place no matter how fast you pound the pavement.

 Plus, they come loaded with extras like active noise cancelling, customisable sound profiles, and even cases that fight off bacteria.
-So whether you're hitting the pavement or pumping iron, these headphones will be your loyal soundtrack companions on the road to fitness.
+I've been testing and reviewing all the major workout headphones from the last 5+ years, and the below selection is my favourite.

 Our top running headphones right now are Jabra's Elite 8 Active.
 They are compact and Dolby Audio-enabled, making them the best option for the discerning athlete.
 Need even better sound?
 The Sennheiser Momentum Sport is your best bet.
 For those who want to listen to their surrounding without sacrificing sound quality, Bose's Ultra Open Earbuds are the ultimate choice.